csmap-surveys/csmap-surveys.github.io/url_historian_help.md

 <div class="extrapadding">
  	<h2 id="delete">Is there a way to delete data that I didn’t mean to share?</h2>
-	<p>Within URL Historian, you can delete shared data for up to ten days after it was collected.</p>
+	<p>Within URL Historian, you can delete shared data for up to ten days after it was collected.
+You can access this feature by clicking on the "Optional Settings" header at the top of the app. </p>
 	<p>The Delete Browse History feature allows you to delete data by Time or by Date.</p>
 	<ul>
 		<li>By Time allows you to delete data by the hour.</li>